Code-Institute-Submissions/milestone-project-29/README.md

 <h1>EK Fight Gym Webpage</h1>
 <h3>Project</h3> User Centric Frontend Development - Code Institute

-This is my website made to present my second home, it details the coaches, classes and contact info.
+This is my website made to present my second home and favourite place, it details the coaches, classes and contact info.
 My idea was to make a webpage to easily display important information that anyone not familiar with the gym might want to know.

 <h3>Demo</h3>
-A live demo can be found at
+A live demo can be found <a href="https://james-stewart110.github.io/milestone-project/">here</a>

 <h3>UX</h3>
 <img src="https://github.com/James-Stewart110/milestone-project/blob/master/mockups/UX-Image.png">